wonderweblabs/wwl-js-vm/README.md

 ---

-A design pattern to implement encapsuled and separately developable view components in scope of Backbone.View, Marionette.View and/or Ampersand.View (**note** with version 1.0.0, there is a dependency to marionette 3+).
+A design pattern to implement encapsuled and separately developable view components in scope of Backbone.View, Marionette.View and/or Ampersand.View.

+**Note: with version 1.0.0, there is a dependency to marionette 3+**

 Mainly, the idea comes from concepts like Webcomponents or React, where a piece of view functionality is implemented behind a clearly defined facade.
 From the outside,